 We are the authors of the “Muy Bueno” cookbook — two sisters and a mother all born and raised in El Paso, Texas.
 We learned to cook from our grandmother and mother, Jesusita, whose hospitality and irresistible Mexican recipes were legendary among family and friends.
-We wrote our cookbook to celebrate and preserve our family’s special culinary heritage.
-We have been featured in print and web publications, radio interviews, plus recipe mentions on several blogs and websites.

 I’m a mother, wife, author, graphic designer, food blogger, and recipe developer in Denver, Colorado.
 I was raised in El Paso, Texas and draw culinary inspiration from my grandmother’s old-world northern Mexican recipes and my mother’s comforting south of the border home-style dishes.